 If you would like help to assess your preparedness you can try our diagnostic test or contact our Student Registration & Enquiry Service for advice.
 One option to consider is taking one of our undergraduate modules in art history first.

-For students starting in 2014, you must commence your studies towards the MA in Art History with the part 1 module and follow this with the Art History part 2 module builds on these foundations to expand your understanding of visual and material objects (incorporating architecture, landscape and reproduced images) and their contexts, and concludes with the art history dissertation.
+For students starting in 2014, you must commence your studies towards the MA in Art History with the part 1 module, which explores foundational concepts and recent developments in art history.
+The part 2 module builds on these foundations to expand your understanding of visual and material objects (incorporating architecture, landscape and reproduced images) and their contexts, and concludes with the writing of a dissertation.

 You must complete this qualification within ten years.